 Now, it doesn’t matter if we are talking $5 or $500,000, I am a firm believer that each person in the relationship needs money that they are not held accountable to the other person.
 For example, in our budget, we have a “Sandy personal” line and a “wine” budget line.
 Sandy likes getting her nails done and all that girly stuff and I enjoy a good bottle of wine.
 We budget that!!
 However, Sandy’s personal budget is the same dollar amount as my wine budget.
 We talk about the amount before hand.
 Just because I am the “bread winner”, that doesn’t mean my wine budget is bigger than her personal budget.
 We are equal players on this team and we get the same amount of personal budget.
 Furthermore, if I choose to spend my entire budget on 1 bottle of wine, Sandy doesn’t flip out or nag me about it.
 Or, if Sandy spends her entire budget on a single pair of shoes, I say nothing.

 5. Stick to it!

-You have done the hard work of making the budget now stick to it.
-Sticking to your budget, will not only allow you to track your money and see exactly what you are spending on but, it will also keep the harmony in your relationship!!
+You have done the hard work of making the budget, now stick to it!
+Sticking to your budget will not only allow you to track your money and see exactly what you are spending money on, but it will also keep the harmony in your relationship!!
 We use a spreadsheet that we call “the tracker” and it list ALL of the money that we spend throughout the month as well as the amounts that we have budgeted and it keeps a running total.
 It also shows how much budget funds we have left to spend.
 There will be more about these spreadsheets later.
 Also, nothing will cause an argument faster if you have agreed on a budget of $250 for a new television and you spend $500… trust me on this!!